buunguyen/koa-req-validator/README.md

 `opts` is an object specifying the fields and their corresponding validation rules.

-* Each key is a field name with optional search scopes: `query`, `body` and `params`.
+* Each key is a field name in the post data (e.g. 'name', 'user.name') with optional search scopes: `query`, `body` and `params`.
 Field name and scopes are separated by `:`.
 If no scope is specified, all scopes are searched.

 * Value is a rule array with the final element being an error message.
 A rule can be any of the [supported methods](https://github.com/chriso/validator.js#validators) of node-validator.
 Arguments can be provided, but make sure the omit the `str` argument (the first one) as it is automatically supplied by the middleware.